jaceva/react-challenge/instructions.md

 Based on the given requirements, implement `AppointmentForm` as a stateless component that renders a web form to collect the necessary appointment information.

 This component will:
-- Receive 9 props:
-  - The variables for appointment title, contact, date and time
-  - The setter functions for appointment title, contact, date and time
-  - The `handleSubmit` callback function that handles the form submission
 - Render a `form` with:
   - The `onSubmit` attribute set to the callback function passed in via `props`
   - 3 controlled `input` components, one for each piece of appointment data